 - In Netsparker Enterprise:

-- From the main menu, select Policies, then New Scan Policy.
+- From the main menu, select Policies > New Scan Policy.

 - In Netsparker Standard:

-- In the Scan Policy Editor dialog, navigate to the Security Checks panel and select Ignored Parameters.
+- In the Scan Policy Editor dialog, go to the Security Checks panel and select Ignored Parameters.

 - The configured

 - In Netsparker Enterprise, select New

 - In Netsparker Standard, click into the last (empty) row at the bottom of the list